thadguidry/pub/README.md

 <object ID>/<object instance ID>/<resource ID>
 ```

-This URI template approach follows the Web Linking [4] and the IETF CoRE Link Format [5].
+This URI template approach follows the [Web Linking](https://tools.ietf.org/html/rfc5988) and the [CoRE Link Format](https://tools.ietf.org/html/rfc5988) .
 Objects are typed containers, which define the semantic type of instances.
 Instances represent specific object types at runtime, and allow Smart Object endpoints to expose multiple sensors and actuators of a particular type.
 Object instances are themselves containers for resources, which are the observable properties of an object.

 For example, a temperature sensor example URI would be `3303/0/5700`: